Wildlife reality show

 In January, the eagles court and get the nest ready.
 In the last half of February, Mom Decorah lays the eggs.
 At the end of March, the eggs hatch, and in April and May, viewers can watch the eaglets grow.

-A second webcam focuses on a newer nest called Decorah North, and the eagles are known as Mr. and Mrs. North.
+A second webcam focuses on a newer country nest called Decorah North, where the eagles are known as Mr. and Mrs. North.
 Typically, Mrs. North lays eggs a little later.
 In 2018, she laid just one, and in mid-March it collapsed, apparently from a faulty shell.
 But the pair tried again, and in mid-April, Mrs. North laid two new eggs.

 There's also a Minnesota DNR web cam on two bald eagles in St. Paul.
 They have produced three eggs a year since 2013, usually laying in mid-February.
 The DNR shares updates and details on its Facebook page.